 The challenge to pay for fertility treatment, even with excellent credit, can be a tough one.
 Even with access to these resources and stable careers, some couples may find the expense of in vitro fertilization beyond their financial means.
 This is where UMC can help.
 We provide loans of up to $25,000 to help finance the following procedures and much more!
 United Medical Credit has years of experience and is willing to share our knowledge with prospective parents.
 It is our mission to provide the best chance of success to those that seek fertility financing.
 Our loans can help finance the following and much more!

 - Zygote Intrafallopian Transfer

 - In Vitro Fertilization

-Our past clients have given us great reviews for our service, competitive loan structures and pricing and empathy with the difficulties of getting medical financing.
-Some of the reasons we’ve been so successful at making and keeping a diverse group of clients satisfied are our products and services, which include:
+Our past clients have given United Medical Credit great reviews for our service, competitive loan structures and pricing, quick turnaround on letting them know their loans were approved and empathy with the difficulties of getting medical financing and loans.
+Some of the reasons we’ve been so successful at making and keeping a diverse group of clients satisfied are our medical loan products and services, which include:

-- Multiple loan term plans to choose from
+- Multiple loan term payment plans to choose from

 - Affordable monthly payments